rxcle/rxindi-support/v2/help.md

 /data/row[@index=2]/*[@name="Location"]  => "Amsterdam"
 ```

-The third and fourth paths are a bit convoluted for this particular case, it demonstrates how to access the data by CSV row/column index and name attributes, which works even if the column would contain special characters - something which is not possible with `Classic` mode.
+The third and fourth paths are a bit convoluted for this particular case, it demonstrates how to access the data by CSV row/column index and name attributes, which works even if the column would contain special characters.

 ### Raw Mode